FluidNumerics/feq-parse/README.md

 Intel oneAPI (`ifx`)| 2023.2 | Ubuntu 22.04.2 LTS | `fpm`, `cmake` | x86_64
 Intel oneAPI classic (`ifort`) | 2021.1 | Ubuntu 22.04.2 LTS | `fpm`, `cmake` | x86_64

-> [!WARNING]
-> The `main` branch has an experimental feature for custom functions.
-On Linux platforms, this is currently not functioning for `ifx` and `ifort` compilers.

 ## Usage

 ### Run examples with fpm